alan00100/spring-boot-k8s/README.md

 # new-springboot

+CREATE USER "arun"@"%" IDENTIFIED BY "12345";

+GRANT ALL PRIVILEGES ON *.* TO 'arun'@'%' WITH GRANT OPTION;

+FLUSH PRIVILEGES;

+mysql -u arun -p

 create database notes_app;   -- create database.

  vi /etc/mysql/mysql.conf.d/mysqld.cnf   _-------> open this file in mysql database server and add bind address as a